AchyuthaVikaram/Micro-Frontend-Music-Library/music-library/README.md

-# Music Library Remote Component
+# Music Library – Remote Component (Micro Frontend)

 A React micro frontend component that provides a complete music library interface with filtering, sorting, and grouping capabilities.
 This component is designed to be consumed by other applications via Module Federation.